Topological Hochschild homology of truncated Brown-Peterson spectra I: Introduction

 \subsubsection{Acknowledgements}

+The authors would like to thank Tyler Lawson for helpful conversations.
+The authors would also like to thank John Rognes and an anonymous referee for their careful reading of the paper and useful suggestions for improvement.
 Parts of this paper were written while the second author was in residence at the Max Planck Institute for Mathematics.
 He would like to thank the Institute for their support.
 The third author was funded by the DFG priority program SPP 1786 Homotopy Theory and Algebraic Geometry and the Radboud Excellence Initiative.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 1010342555. \thinspace